Rade58/extras-into_and_loading_progress/README.md

 Reload

 **We created new profile because presets like Fast3G Slow3G are too slow** (Maybe I could have done this with Slow4G, but it doesn't matter, now you know how to create a new profile)

+# Keep an eye on the framerate

+Mixing HTML and WebGL is usually bad for performances